 “We shouldn’t change our current HR strategy”

 Sometimes HR professionals discover new, more effective HR tactics that could better support the company’s current strategy and direction.
 However, they hesitate to propose these tactics because it could mean “rocking the boat.”
-But as the Xavier School of Management explains, sometimes organizations and HR professionals must instigate change in order to stay up-to-date and aligned with the current business strategy.
+But sometimes organizations and HR professionals must instigate change in order to stay up-to-date and aligned with the current business strategy.

 Especially in a constantly evolving world, it’s not rare for a company’s overarching goals to change.
 This means it's also expected that each of its departments must readjust to these changes and realign themselves with the new plan.
 Because most executives understand this, they are open to updating and/or changing current departmental practices when it makes sense.